long-schlong-gang/codename_bonkhonagahoogs/DOCS/Dialogue.md

 ```

 Each node has a unique ID (within its dialogue) (Node-ID)
-This is a 16-bit number
+This is a 16-bit number (Cannot be 0x0000)

 Combined with its Dialogue ID, this makes a 32-bit ID (Full-Node-ID)
 (Probably not necessary)